Semana Santa

 For the next of famous Spanish processions we’ll stay in Anadalucia.
 The procession during Semana Santa in city of Seville is famous for “pasos”.
 Pasos are big painted wooden sculptures.
 Each one of them represents scenes in the last days of Jesus Christ and immense grief of Virgin Mary for the torture and killing of her son.

 Pasos are quite heavy so they are carried by “costaleros” or “sack men”.
 They are called so as they have special headdress.
-Each pass is carried by 24 to 48 people.
+Each paso is carried by 24 to 48 people.
 They are hidden inside the paso, so it seems that it walks by itself.